-Most people will experience back pain at some point in their lives, back pain is a regular occurrence that interfered with work and daily activities.
+Most people will experience back pain at some point in their lives.
+Back pain is a regular occurrence that interferes with work and daily activities.
 In fact, back pain is one of the leading causes of missed work days in the United States and lower back pain is often the culprit.
 Fortunately, you do not have to live with back pain as a regular part of your life.
-By understanding what could be causing your pain and knowing when to see a doctor for pain management solutions, you can endure more pain-free days with greater freedom to move and enjoy the activities you love.
+By understanding what could be causing your pain and knowing when to see a doctor for pain management solutions, you can enjoy more pain-free days with greater freedom to move and enjoy the activities you love.

 Sitting has been shown to be a particular risk for back pain because remaining seated for long periods of time puts excessive pressure on the lower spine, weakens the muscles in the lower body, and limits circulation in the lower body.
 Because so many Americans work in desk-bound jobs and commute to work by car, they spend most of their days sitting down.
 To combat the fatigue of constant sitting with this type of lifestyle, take frequent walks and stretch breaks throughout the day and implement an active routine during non-work hours.

 Back pain is known to cause a wide range of secondary symptoms because pain is often linked to the spinal nerves, which connect with every other area of the body.
 Pain in the mid and upper spine may cause frequent headaches.
 In some cases, bowel and bladder control may even be affected by back pain.

 Therefore, lower back pain may be associated with:

 - Shooting pain in the legs and feet